swiftlang/swift-evolution/proposals/nnnn-actors.md

 * Actor inheritance makes it easier to port existing class hierarches to get the benefits of actors.
 Without actor inheritance, such porting will also have to contend with (e.g.) replacing superclasses with protocols and explicitly-specified stored properties at the same time.
 * The lack of inheritance in actors won't prevent users from having to understand the complexities of inheritance, because inheritance will still be used pervasively with classes.
 * The design and implementation of actors naturally admits inheritance.
 Actors are fundamentally class-like, the semantics of inheritance follow directly from the need to maintain actor isolation.
 The implementation of actors is essentially as "special classes", so it supports all of these features out of the box.
 There is little benefit to the implementation from eliminating the possibility of inheritance of actors.

+Overall, we feel that actor inheritance has use cases just like class inheritance does, and the reasons to avoid having inheritance as part of the actor model are driven more by a desire to move Swift away from inheritance than by any practical or implementation problems with inheritance.

 ## Revision history